Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-1/lecture-materials/intro-to-mongoose-referenced-relationships.md

-- For future reference, here's a gist that documents how to do what we just did:[Perform CRUD Using Mongoose Models in a Node REPL](https://gist.github.com/myDeveloperJourney/1f3c01e199913b09e90988dce3384bb1)
+- For future reference, here's a gist that documents how to do what we just did: [Perform CRUD Using Mongoose Models in a Node REPL](https://gist.github.com/myDeveloperJourney/1f3c01e199913b09e90988dce3384bb1)

 <br>
 <br>